 Required Course Work

 The certificate requires 18 credit hours—nine hours of core course work and nine hours of electives—to be determined by the student in consultation with a program faculty advisor.
 Students may transfer three credit hours of graduate level linguistics courses from another institution to this certificate.
 Students must submit the syllabus, reading list, exams, papers and a copy of official transcripts of any courses taken elsewhere to the certificate faculty advisor so that an evaluation may be done of their suitability for transfer.
-In addition, official transcripts attesting to the completion of these courses must be sent to the Graduate Admissions office of the Graduate College at ASU, Graduate Admissions, P.O.
+In addition, official transcripts attesting to the completion of these courses must be sent to the Graduate Admissions office of the Graduate Education at ASU, Graduate Admissions, P.O.
 Box 871003, Tempe, AZ 85287-1003.

 The required nine-hour core of the certificate consists of courses in phonology, syntax and discourse analysis/pragmatics.
 The other three courses (nine hours) may be chosen from fields such as second language acquisition, applied linguistics, sociolinguistics, computer science, education or language and culture.